-- Filled-in application form; - List of scientific publications: - Two letters of recommendation or reference which give details on the applicants personality, duties and performance in seismic station operation, data analysis or other specified applied or research projects: - Confirmation of appropriate command of English; - Title and one page abstract of the proposed topic or case study to be presented or discussed in a special workshop session; - Title and kind of intended cultural presentation: - Letter of motivation.
+- (1) Filled-in application form; - (2) List of scientific publications; (if available) - (3) Two letters of recommendation or reference which give details on the applicants personality, duties and performance in seismic station operation, data analysis or other specified applied or research projects; - (4) Confirmation of appropriate command of English; - (5) Title and one page abstract of the proposed topic or case study to be presented or discussed in a special workshop session; - (6) Title and kind of intended cultural presentation; - (7) Letter of motivation; - (8) Topic or field of interest during the ExpertDays.

-One copy of the application documents should be posted or faxed or sent by email as scanned documents to reach the address below not later than May 10, 2015:
+One copy of the application documents should be posted or faxed or sent by email as scanned documents to reach the address below not later than May 30, 2017:

-GFZ German Research Centre for Geosciences

-Dr. C. Milkereit Telegrafenberg

-Phone: (+49 331) 288 1201 or -1289 D-14473 Potsdam Fax: (+49 331) 288 1204 or -1296 GERMANY E-mail: course-un@qfz-potsdam.de
+GFZ German Research Centre fo or Geosciences Section 2.1 "Physics of Earthqu akes and Volcanoes" Dr. C. Milkereit Telegrafenberg Phone: (+49 331) 288 1201 or -1289 D-14473 Potsdam Fax: (+49 331) 288 1204 or -1296 GERMANY E-mail: course-un@gfz-potsdam.de

-Candidates will be informed of the decision of the Academic Board by June 1, 2015 and, if accepted, will receive further instructions by the GFZ in a letter of acceptance.
+Candidates will be informed of the decision of the Academic Board by June 15, 2017 and, if accepted, will receive further instructions by the GFZ in a letter of acceptance.
 Any additional questions may be directed to the address above.